divio/divio-cloud-docs/reference/docker-commands.rst

     It is beyond the scope of this documentation to provide a complete reference for Docker-related commands.
-This page is concerned only with providing basic reference for these commands in the context of Divio Cloud projects.
+This page is concerned only with providing basic reference for these commands in the context of Divio projects.